Thank you for your interest in the University Writing Center. The following information will help you be prepared to make the most of your session:

 How to make an appointment:

-You can schedule an appointment with a Writing Center consultant by visiting the Writing Center, located on the main floor of Ramsey Library, room 136, by calling us at 251-6593 during open hours, by emailing us at email@example.com, or by clicking "schedule an appointment" (at the right).
+You can schedule an appointment with a Writing Center consultant by visiting the Writing Center, located on the main floor of Ramsey Library, room 136, by calling us at 251-6593 during open hours, by emailing us at firstname.lastname@example.org, or by clicking "schedule an appointment" (on the home page).

 When to schedule an appointment: